chayleaf/rofi-menu-stack/README.md

       be interpreted as the entire command line (rather than the argv0).
   - `fork: true` - don't wait for the bash command's completion and run it in the background
+  - `menu: {...}` - menu options to override after this option is selected